maribelduran/100-days-of-code/log2.md

 **Today's Progress:**
 * Continued The Coding Interview Bootcamp: Algorithms + Data Structures Course
+* Listened to Syntax episode: Our Workflows: Design, Development, Git, Deployment
+* Listened to Syntax episode; How To Get Better at Debugging

 **Thoughts:**
 * Got really stuck with one of the Matrix problem, but ended up figuring it out.
 I'm excited that I'm starting to see how I can implement algorithms recursively.